 Research Design

-A descriptive design was used to assess the household demand for garden egg leaf (solanum aubergine) for food security in Owerri metropolis Imo State, Nigeria.
+A descriptive design was used to assess the household demand for garden egg leaf (Solanum aubergine) for food security in Owerri metropolis Imo State, Nigeria.
 The design was considered appropriate for the study since it involves drawing generalizations based on the analysis of data collected from the sample of the population.

 Area of Study

 The study was conducted in Owerri Municipal Council of Imo State.
 The study area was selected due to its cosmopolitan nature.
 It is made up of five communities/villages namely Ama Awom, Umu Odu, Umu Onyeche, Umu Ororonjo and Umu Oyima.
 Owerri Municipal has a population of about 127,213 according to 2006 population census.
 It is the headquarters of Imo State.
 Owerri Municipal area has two main seasons, the dry and wet season.
-The area has an annual rainfall of between 2250mm to 2500mm with average annual temperature of between 25-270c and annual relative humidity of 80% (Njoku and Igbokwe, 2021; Nwajei, et al., 2017).
+The area has an annual rainfall of between 2250mm to 2500mm with average annual temperature of between 25-270c and annual relative humidity of 80% (Njoku and Igbokwe, 2021; Nwajei et al., 2017).

 Population of the Study